cisco-open/terraform-provider-meraki/docs/resources/organizations_policy_objects_groups.md

 - `category` (String) Category of a policy object group (one of: NetworkObjectGroup, GeoLocationGroup, PortObjectGroup, ApplicationGroup)
 - `name` (String) A name for the group of network addresses, unique within the organization (alphanumeric, space, dash, or underscore characters only)
-- `object_ids` (List of String) A list of Policy Object ID's that this NetworkObjectGroup should be associated to (note: these ID's will replace the existing associated Policy Objects)
+- `object_ids` (Set of String) A list of Policy Object ID's that this NetworkObjectGroup should be associated to (note: these ID's will replace the existing associated Policy Objects)
 - `policy_object_group_id` (String) policyObjectGroupId path parameter.
 Policy object group ID

 ### Read-Only

 - `created_at` (String)
 - `id` (String) The ID of this resource.
-- `network_ids` (List of String)
+- `network_ids` (Set of String)
 - `updated_at` (String)

 ## Import